glyph/cloud2zone/README.rst

 Libcloud DNS Zone to BIND zone
 ==============================

-Python module and CLI which allows you to export `Libcloud`_ DNS zone from any of the supported providers to the BIND zone file format.
+`cloud2zone` is a python module and CLI tool which allow you to export DNS zones from any `Libcloud`_-supported provider to the BIND zone file format.

-Note: Generated BIND zone file content doesn't contain ``SOA`` and ``NS`` records.
+Note: The generated BIND zone file doesn't contain ``SOA`` and ``NS`` records.
 This should work fine if you just want to import this file using a DNS provider web interface, but if you want to use it with BIND you need to manually add those records.

 Usage
 =====